2022 Weigh-In Dates

-- All animal exhibitors, with the exception of Equine, Cats & Dogs, must complete the Youth for the Quality Care of Animals (YQCA) each year.
-Exhibitors will have the option to complete the training in person or online.
-Registration for instructor-led trainings must be done prior to the training on the YQCA website.
+- All animal exhibitors, with the exception of Equine, Cats & Dogs, must complete the Youth for the Quality Care of Animals (YQCA) training each year.
+Currently, the online training is the only option available for exhibitors.
+Instructor-led trainings may be a possibility at some point but will depend on the COVID situation.
+Registration for instructor-led trainings (should they occur) must be done prior to the training on the YQCA website.
 Exhibitors will pay $3 for instructor-led in person training, and $12 for the online training.
 Wisconsin State Fair and other national exhibitions will require certification in YQCA for participation in events.
 The training must be completed by July 1.